django/deps/draft/0007-official-projects.rst

   Shepherd and Maintenance Team, as well as details about Django's security policy.

+* The project's documentation should be updated to clarify how contributions will be accepted (pull requests, patches, etc.) and what criteria the Maintenance Team and Shepherd have for bringing on new contributors and making them part of the Maintenance Team.

 * References to the project should be added in the official Django documentation where sensible, as well as other changes made to ensure it's discoverable.